FIWARE/tutorials.Step-by-Step/docs/subscriptions.md

 [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 To request context data from external sources, a simple **Context Provider NGSI proxy** has also been added.
-To visualize and interact with the Context we will add a simple Express **Front End** application
+To visualize and interact with the Context we will add a simple Express **Frontend** application

 Therefore, the architecture will consist of four elements: